microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_post_owners.md

+---
+title: "Add group owner"
+description: "Add a user to the group's owners.
+The owners are a set of non-admin users who are allowed to modify the group object."
+---

 # Add group owner
 Add a user to the group's owners.
 The owners are a set of non-admin users who are allowed to modify the group object.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|